magenta/magenta/README.md

 [Python 2.7 Anaconda installer](https://www.continuum.io/downloads) (you can
 skip this step if you already have Anaconda installed).

-Next, create and activate a magenta conda environment using Python 2.7 with Jupyter notebook support:
+Next, create and activate a Magenta conda environment using Python 2.7 with Jupyter notebook support:

 ```